Police: Former MCPS Employee Apologized for Touching 10-Year-Old, Said She Was ‘Flirting’ With Him

 Roy “Andy” Simmons was released on bail Friday

 Roy "Andy" Simmons III

-A former Montgomery County School System employee accused of sexually abusing a 10-year-old girl told police she was “flirting” with him and apologized for touching her, according to court documents.
+A former Montgomery County Public Schools employee accused of sexually abusing a 10-year-old girl told police she was “flirting” with him and apologized for touching her, according to court documents.

 Roy “Andy” Simmons III, 41, was arrested Thursday and accused of inappropriately touching a female student in November 2016 at Carderock Springs Elementary School in Potomac, where he worked at the time as a part-time paraeducator and as a group leader for an outside company at an after-school event.
 The district fired him in May after learning of the allegations, according to Principal Jae Lee.

 Simmons was released on $15,000 bail on Friday on the condition that he have no contact with the girl or any other minors, according to court records.